Hela (character): Queen No More

 Following the death of her lover, Sera, Angela petitions Hela to free her soul.
 When Hela refuses, Angela launches a campaign to conquer her realm, assisted by Hela's handmaiden, Leah.
 Angela eventually succeeds in besting Hela and takes her crown, becoming the new queen.
 However, she quickly abdicates her position and installs Balder as the ruler of Hel, while a bound Hela is taken prisoner.

 A greatly weakened Hela later escapes captivity and makes her way to the Triskelion on Earth, where Thanos has been imprisoned after a recent battle with the Ultimates.
 Disguising her identity with a full hooded robe, she proposes an alliance with Thanos and is tasked with bringing him the Mjolnir of an alternate universe version of Thor as tribute.
 Accompanied by Proxima Midnight and Black Swan, Hela travels to the Collector's fortress, where the hammer is being held.
 There, the trio battle Thor and Beta Ray Bill, and fail in retrieving the hammer.
 Upon returning to Thanos, Hela reveals her true identity and easily defeats both Black Swan and Proxima Midnight to demonstrate her power.
 She then tells Thanos that she needs his help to reclaim rule of Hel, and offers to grant him the death he has long been seeking in exchange.
 Hela then kisses Thanos in a passionate embrace.

+Queen in Black

+Hela captures a weakened Knull shortly after his resurrection and drains his powers, gaining control over Knull's creations, the symbiotes.
+The subsequent storyline Queen in Black sees Hela and Knull invade Earth simultaneously, with Hela backed by an army of symbiotes bonded to aliens.
+Earth's heroes trick Hela and Knull into fighting one another, with Knull overcoming Hela and regaining his power over darkness.